edponce/thesis_template/README.md

    the provided *.tex* files as templates because they contain common commands such as `\tab`, `\autoref`, `\cref`, `\cite`, `\url`, `footnote`, etc. and contain examples of tables and figures.
-1. **utk-proposal-class.cls** - TeX class file for proposal document.
+1. **utk-proposal.cls** - TeX class file for proposal document.
 Users should not need to modify this file (see *Advanced options* documentation).
-1. **utk-proposal-main.tex** - main compilation file for proposal document.
+1. **utk-proposal.tex** - main compilation file for proposal document.
    Users need to modify parts of this file as desired.
 It contains document options, general information, and invokes all TeX files for compilation.
    This file contains comments and notes that users should read prior to